 Through Syrian Touches, we present you with handicrafts made by Syrian women who have turned their hardships into opportunities and their tribulations into triumphs."

-Aya Othman is an outstanding, ambitious accessory and clothes maker.
-Aya’s exploration of this craft began with her embroidery of a traditional dress for the national Nowruz festival; when the dress was so greatly admired by those around her, she was encouraged to pursue her dreams and turn this hobby into a source of income.
+An outstanding, ambitious accessories and clothes maker of the "Syrian Touches" brand, began her exploration of this craft with her embroidery of a traditional dress for the national Nowruz festival; when the dress was so greatly admired by those around her, she was encouraged to pursue her dreams and turn this hobby into a source of income.

-Aya uses beads of all sizes, colors and shapes in addition to different fabrics to make embroidered pieces of beaded clothing, dazzling brooches and hair accessories.
+The creative lady uses beads of all sizes, colors, and shapes in addition to different fabrics to make embroidered pieces of beaded clothing, dazzling brooches, and hair accessories.
 Aya spends around five hours making the small pieces, while the dresses take longer and may take several days to complete.

-Aya’s young age does not prevent her from continuing and pursuing great ambitions, represented in her aspirations to open her own outlet to sell traditional pieces embroidered with beads and threads, as well as developing her craft to be able to educate and encourage other girls in her community.
+The young age of this craftswoman does not prevent her from continuing and pursuing great ambitions, represented in her aspirations to open her own outlet to sell traditional pieces embroidered with beads and threads, as well as developing her craft to be able to educate and encourage other girls in her community.